zanderle/mymusings/about.md

 ---

 <img src="/img/zan.jpg" alt="Me" class="left circle col-3 breathe">
 I'm a 23 year old student of computer science from Bled, Slovenia.
 I'm passionate about web development, UX, photography and above all - music.
-I like different kinds of music and I'm always excited to hear something new to me, but what I love the most is jazz, blues - music with depth and soul.
+I like different kinds of music and I'm always excited to hear something new to me, but what I love the most is jazz, blues, or any other music with depth and soul.
 I got into jazz about 6 years ago and eventually decided to start writing this blog.
-Make sure to also check my [photography page](https://zanderle.tumblr.com)

 ### About this blog